kimjw850511/UEPSP/README.md

 # UEPSP
 Source codes and data for implementing the method proposed in the paper 'An unified embedding approach for polypharmacy side effect prediction using knowledge graphs'.
-It will is provided after peer-review process in a journal.
+It will be provided after peer-review process in a journal.